dyladan/component-owners/README.md

 Must have permission to read and write pull requests.
 The default `github.token` is typically sufficient.

-### `assign-owners`
+### `assign-users`

 **default**: `true`

-Determines if the component owners should be added to the pull request as assignees.
+Determines if the configured users for a component should be added to the pull request as assignees.

-### `request-owner-reviews`
+### `request-user-reviews`

 **default**: `true`

-Determines pull request reviews should be requested from component owners.
+Determines if pull request reviews should be requested from configured users for a component.

 ## Why not use CODEOWNERS?

-Great question.
 If all of your contributors have write access to your repo, CODEOWNERS is a great solution.
-If, like many open source projects, you would like to assign some ownership of a single component of your repository, but you don't want to grant those component owners write access to the repo, this action can help.
+If, like many open source projects, you would like to assign some level of ownership of a single component of your repository, but you don't want to grant those users write access to the repo, this action can help.